If you need help with your income taxes, you may be able to find free help. Read this article to learn more about free and low-cost tax help.

 Use the VITA site locator to find a site near you.
-Check with your local VITA site for dates and times you can get help with your taxes, or call 2-1-1.
-Call 888-636-4211 if your area doesn’t have 2-1-1.
-The IRS also offers links to sites that provide free filing services at irs.gov.
+Check with your local site for dates and times you can get help with your taxes.

-If someone is doing your taxes, you need to show that person your driver’s license or state ID.
-If you are married and filing a joint return, both you and your spouse need to be there while that person is doing your taxes.
+If someone else is doing your taxes, you will need to show them your driver’s license or state ID.
+If you are married and filing a joint return, both you and your spouse need to be there while the person is doing your taxes.
 You and your spouse need to sign the return before it's filed.

-If you are doing your taxes yourself, you need Social Security numbers or Individual Taxpayer Identification Numbers (ITIN) for yourself, your spouse, and any dependents you may have.
+If you are doing your taxes yourself, you need Social Security numbers or Individual Taxpayer Identification Numbers (ITIN) for yourself, your spouse, and your dependents.

-Most income statements for 2015 were mailed in January 2016.
+Most income statements for the previous year are mailed in January.
 Bring all of the following documents that you have gotten: